scionproto/scion/doc/protocols/stack.rst

 .. note::
    Historically, SCION end hosts relied on a user-space "dispatcher" process listening on the default port UDP 30041 to route incoming packets to the correct application socket.
 For more details, see the :doc:`Dispatcher Manual <../manuals/dispatcher>`.

-The SCMP Daemon (``scmpd``) MUST listen on the UDP underlay default port (30041) to process and reply to informational SCMP messages, such as echo requests (pings) and traceroutes.
+The SCMP Daemon (``scmpd``) SHOULD listen on the UDP underlay default port (30041) to process and reply to informational SCMP messages, such as echo requests (pings) and traceroutes.

 Traffic from End-hosts